oqolarte/oblong/content/project/here.md

 It's a product of on site weathering of pyroclastic materials with high silt content in sandy soils and contains a few silty clay soil.

 [^tuff]: Joenel G. Galupino, & Jonathan R. Dungca.
 (2019).
 QUEZON CITY SOIL PROFILE REFERENCE. *GEOMATE Journal*, 16(58), 48–54.
 Retrieved from https://geomatejournal.com/geomate/article/view/2710

+## Before your tribe lived here, what did the previous inhabitants eat and how did they sustain themselves?

+INSUFFICIENT DATA FOR MEANINGFUL ANSWER.

+But, if I had to guess, they were already getting their food from some form of agriculture.